 In 2004, Dr. Butterwick was selected by the American Academy of Dermatology to perform the first-ever live demonstration on facial fillers at their meeting and she has been invited every year to demonstrate her acclaimed techniques to thousands of the top dermatologists in the world.
 Dr. Butterwick has also directed numerous teaching workshops in filler and laser techniques.
 Click here to view Dr. Butterwick’s CV.

+Drawn to science, Dr. Butterwick went into medicine when she realized she wanted to help people.
 Dr. Butterwick is renowned for her expertise in tumescent liposculpture.
 Participating in the first U.S. workshop in 1993, Dr. Butterwick has extensive experience with thousands of patients.
 Several of her pivotal studies and concepts on tumescent liposculpture have been published and she has served on The Council of Liposuction Safety for the American Academy of Cosmetic Surgery and the Liposuction Task Force for the American Academy of Dermatology.

 Dr. Butterwick has been at the forefront of facial volume restoration.
 Dr. Butterwick was also elected by her peers to the Board of the American Society of Dermatologic Surgery and is a Fellow of the American Academy of Dermatology, the American Society of Liposuction Surgery and the American Society for Laser Medicine and Surgery.